aptech/docs/docs/CR-fftn.rst

 If a dimension of *x* does not meet this requirement, it will be padded with zeros to the next allowable size before the FFT is computed.

-:func:`fftn` pads matrices to the next allowable dimensions; however, it generally runs faster for matrices whose dimensions are highly composite numbers, i.e., products of several factors (to various powers), rather than powers of a single factor.
-For example, even though it is bigger, a 33600x1 vector can compute as much as 20% faster than a 32768x1 vector, because 33600 is a highly composite number,
+The :func:`fftn` pads matrices to the next allowable dimensions.
+However, it generally runs faster for matrices whose dimensions are highly composite numbers.
+Highly composite numbers are products of several factors (to various powers), rather than powers of a single factor.

+For example, even though it is bigger, a
+33600x1 vector can compute as much as 20% faster than a 32768x1 vector, because 33600 is a highly composite number,
 :math:`2\ :sup:`6`\ x3x5\ :sup:`2`\ x7`, whereas 32768 is a simple power of 2,
 :math:`2\ :sup:`15``.

 For this reason, you may want to hand-pad matrices to optimum dimensions before passing them to :func:`fftn`.
 The `Run-Time Library` includes a routine, :func:`optn`, for determining optimum dimensions.